 No matter how affectionate a pet can be, bites and scratches are always a possibility when you’re dealing with animals.
-A good cleaning and perhaps antibiotic ointment often takes care of the wound, but sometimes, these bites and scratches can result in a bacterial infection.
-Occasionally, these infections can trigger sepsis.
+Cleaning the wound well and perhaps applying antibiotic ointment often takes care of it, but sometimes, these bites and scratches can result in a bacterial infection.
 According to the American Veterinary Medical Association, there are approximately 4.5 million dog bites in the United States over a year, and almost 800,000 people need medical care due to a bite.
-They note that children are most commonly bitten, even with dogs that they are familiar with and have interacted with before without incident.
+The site notes that children are most commonly bitten, even with dogs that they are familiar with and have interacted with before without incident.
 There are about 400,000 cat bites each year as well, but there are no statistics on other types of animal bites or scratches.
+Any of these bites or scratches could lead to sepsis.

 Sepsis, which was often called blood poisoning, is the body’s life-threatening response to infection.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.

-An animal bite that breaks your skin exposes you to multiple bacteria, both from bacteria that may be on your skin and bacteria in the animal’s mouth.
+An animal bite that breaks your skin exposes you to multiple bacteria, from what is on your skin and in the animal’s mouth.
 If the bite barely breaks the skin, you have a better chance of cleaning the wound well and preventing infection.
 But deep bites are puncture wounds, and bacteria can go in deep with these types of bites.

 Dog bites are the most common ones related to pets, but cat bites cause 10% to 20% of animal bites in the U.S. At first, they may not appear to cause as much damage as dog bites, but their smaller teeth and deep punctures can make it hard to clean out a wound properly.